lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 **3 Bunsen install**
 ---------------------

-Do generic install from [Live USB](https://www.bunsenlabs.org/installation.html).
+Do an install from [Live USB](https://www.bunsenlabs.org/installation.html).
 As soon as installation is finished, and after reboot, you will see a big hello in a terminal asking you to update the system and run a set of options for attaching the Debian multimedia repository, printer support, installing Java, and adding packages for developers.

 ![BunsenLabs Welcome](/assets/bunsenlabs-welcome.jpg)